Aeroprakt A-36 Vulcan: Design and development

 The A-36 is a development of the Aeroprakt A-26 Vulcan.
 The design goals for the A-36 include operations over hostile terrain, the ability to take-off and land with only one engine running and the ability to operate from short runways.
 The resulting design features a strut-braced high-wing, T-tail, a two-seats in tandem configuration enclosed cockpit, fixed conventional landing gear with wheel pants and twin engines in pusher configuration.

-The aircraft is of mixed construction, with the forward fuselage made from fibreglass and the tail cone from aluminum sheet.
-The wings and tail are aluminum, while the main landing gear legs, engine cowlings and fairings are fibreglass.
+The aircraft is of mixed construction, with the forward fuselage made from fibreglass and the tail cone from aluminium sheet.
+The wings and tail are aluminium, while the main landing gear legs, engine cowlings and fairings are fibreglass.
 Its 11.4 m span wing has an area of 15.7 m2 and mounts flaps.
 The standard engines used are the 100 hp Rotax 912S four-stroke powerplant.

 The A-36 has an empty weight of 450 kg and a gross weight of 750 kg, giving a useful load of 300 kg.